atomix/atomix/README.md

 applied to the state machine in the order in which they're submitted to the cluster (log order).
 Internally, Copycat uses a replicated log to order and replicate commands, and it uses leader election to coordinate log replication.
-When the replicated log grows too large, Copycat will take a snapshot of the `@Stateful` state machine state and compact the log.
+When the replicated log grows too large, Copycat will take a snapshot of the state machine state and compact the log.

 ```java
 Log log = new MemoryMappedFileLog("data.log");